What Is a Coup-Contrecoup Brain Injury Following a Philadelphia Accident?

 • Stage 9 – Can shift between tasks, multitask, and perform functions independently.
 Guidance about decision-making, actions, and their consequences can be processed.

 • Stage 10 – Able to multitask in many different environments with extra time or devices to assist.
-Demonstrate the ability to interact with others in social situations appropriately.
+Demonstrate the ability to interact appropriately with others in social situations.

-Depending on the severity and what area of the brain has damage, some people cannot express progress after certain areas and find it hard to move forward.
-This is an indicator of where there may be impaired damage, and the longer a person stays in a stage of impaired consciousness or coma without progressing, the more likely they will have long-term brain injuries.
-Recovery times vary because there are so many variables; full recovery can take anywhere from two to ten years, depending on the impact site, the intensity of effects, and the areas of the brain impacted.
+Depending on the severity and which area of the brain has been damaged, some people cannot progress beyond certain stages and find it hard to move forward.
+This is an indicator that there may be impaired damage, and the longer a person stays in a stage of impaired consciousness or coma without progressing, the more likely they are to have long-term brain injuries.
+Recovery times vary because there are so many variables; full recovery can take anywhere from two to ten years, depending on the impact site, the intensity of effects, and the areas of the brain affected.

 Do I Need a Brain Injury Lawyer for My Coup-Contrecoup Injury?